sveri/closp/README.md

 # closp

-A Leiningen template for a full featured web framework (whatever that means)
+A Leiningen template for a full featured web framework.

+See it live at: http://sveri.de:3124

 ## Usage

-Until the first version in clojars appears follow this:

-1. Clone this project
-2. Run `lein install` in the project folder
-3. Run `lein new closp _projectname_ -n _your.ns.here_` in a different folder
+1. Run `lein new closp _projectname_ -n _your.ns.here_` in a different folder
-4. Run `lein ragtime migrate` in the newly created project (This will add an admin user with username:
+2. Run `lein ragtime migrate` in the newly created project (This will add an admin user with username:
 _admin@localhost.de_ and password: _admin_ to a new database)
-5. Run `lein cljx once` to compile the cljx files
+3. Run `lein cljx once` to compile the cljx files
-6. Run `lein repl` and the `(start-server)` to run the application in dev mode.
+4. Run `lein repl` and then `(start-dev-system)` to run the application in dev mode.
 This will also compile the clojurescript.
-7. Run `lein rel-jar` to generate a runnable jar file.
+5. Run `lein rel-jar` to generate a runnable jar file.

 ## Features
 * H2 database on filesystem as a default